thomasmichaelwallace/progDotNetNotes/presentations/high-availability.md

 - All about the context; problem can be transient.
     - Rare fault- retry without delay
     - Load fault - retry after delay
+    - Permanent fault - do not retry!
+- This can be implemented as attributes (checkout Polly).

+### Circuit Breaker
+- On permanent failure- reject all requests.
+- Delay for a time, then send a test message.
+If it fails again, break and wait.
+- This prevents putting more load on a struggling server; especially as we can already predict the failure outcome.
+- Can be used to redirect to new resources (or request them).

+### Throttling
+- Asking for more than we can deliver.
+- Especially in transient cases (like garbge collection).
+- Apply limits (like unbounded result sets).

+### Decoupled Invocation
+- Use messaging!
+- Brokers introduce queing.
+- This means we don't lose requests.
+- Garuntees that something will happen, just not _now_.
+- This is a form of throttling.
+- 200 -> Resource to look at to indicate completion (actual, or monitoring). -> 301 -> Resource.
+- Very good for writes; less helpful for reads.
+- Queue wants to be _at least once_ delivery.
+- Needs capacity planning- but essentially defines its own solution.

+### Competing consumers
+- You can get to a position that the speed of processing the queue is now your bottleneck.
+- Makes ordering a challenging; try not to rely on this (idempotency).
+- Managing order across consumers.
+- Or you can have hot consumers on the side- keep them competing for a lock on the queue.
+This allows the primary to die and be replaced.

+### Parallel Pipelines
+- Sometimes you've just got a long running process (conversions, etc.)
+- All about constraints
+- Split long processing into parallel tasks; (A;B;C;D) vs (A & B & C & D)
+- Now limited by slowest "slice"
+- Also allows you to track by no. of things applied.
+- Self-identifies what needs improvement.